Learn how to get and use naloxone, a medication that reverses an opioid overdose. Also sold under the brand names Narcan

 Implementing warm handoffs

 People with opioid use disorder are often seen in emergency departments, where they should be rapidly assessed and offered treatment.
 A “warm handoff” helps get those folks from the hospital to a treatment provider who can provide ongoing care.
 The City continues to support warm handoff programs in the city’s hospitals to ensure people who have had a non-fatal overdose are connected quickly to treatment.
 The Mayor announced the proposed expansion of this effort in his 2018–2019 budget speech.

 Supporting a new 24/7 substance use treatment center

 The Department of Behavioral Health and Intellectual disAbility Services (DBHIDS) supports a 24/7 walk-in center at 5th and Spring Garden Streets, where people can receive immediate stabilization for opioids with MAT.
 The center also helps people get further treatment.

 Providing treatment for people who are incarcerated

 People who are incarcerated have higher rates of substance use and are at greater risk of overdose upon release.
 The Philadelphia Department of Prisons (PDP) began offering MAT to female inmates with opioid use disorder in early 2018.
 It is anticipated that this pilot will be expanded to cover all PDP facilities.
 All individuals who receive buprenorphine while incarcerated are referred to community MOUD providers upon release.

 Offering naloxone training

 The City believes that everyone should know about naloxone because anyone may be in a position to save a life.
 In addition to distributing naloxone to first responders, the City offers free naloxone trainings each month for the public.
 Participants learn how to save lives by recognizing an opioid overdose and administering naloxone.
 In 2016 and 2017, the program trained approximately 1,000 individuals and distributed more than 250 naloxone kits.
 Learn more about naloxone and register for a training.

 Supporting innovative, humane solutions, like OPS

-Learn more about how CUES offer assistance and save lives.
-Get the facts on CUES.
+Learn more about how OPS offer assistance and save lives.
+Get the facts on OPS.